he4d/chipulator8/README.md

-Chip8 emulator for learning purpose
+chipulator8
 ===

+A Chip8 emulator written in rust for learning purposes